Working Capital Management

 With invoice factoring, you sell unpaid invoices to a company like FundThrough for the money you need.

 Invoice factoring services allow you to improve cash flow management and determine the time of payment on your terms.
-With FundThrough, you’ll receive payment within 24 hours.
+With FundThrough, you can get a cash flow boost quickly.

 Sadly, not every company takes advantage of this benefit.
 According to Intuit, roughly one-third of American small business owners say they have at least $20,000 in unpaid invoices.